leaktk/docs/ARCHITECTURE.md

 * [Mitigation](GLOSSARY.md#mitigation)
 * [Prevention](GLOSSARY.md#prevention)

-In a way that meants these project goals:
+In a way that meets these project goals:

 * Open & Free
 * Self-Hostable & Customizable